 Please take note of this section if your company operates equipment in Iowa that uses a hydraulically-powered, direct push machine that uses both static force and dynamic percussion force to advance sampling tools into the ground to facilitate subsurface sampling and soil investigations.
 The "direct push" technique refers to sampling tools that are "pushed" into the ground without the use of conventional drilling techniques to remove soil or to make a path for the tool or monitoring gear.

-As you perform direct push work in Iowa, please be sensitive to our state’s goal of protecting the groundwater resources.
+As you perform direct push work in Iowa, please be sensitive to our state's goal of protecting the groundwater resources.
 You should immediately plug any push boreholes with proper bentonite or cementitious well sealing products.
-Your failure to provide long-term groundwater protections on all of your direct push sites will lead to the adoption of rules and/or policies that place restrictions on the direct push industry.
+If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or policies that place restrictions on the direct push industry.

 For Property owners - Do you need to find a Certified Well Contractor?

 The link below will take you to the Iowa DNR Operator Certification Database where you can find information about any of Iowa's Certified Well Contractors.
 You will need to establish a log-in on the system and then you will be able to search for contractors.
 The database allows you to search in a number of different ways including by name, certification ID number, and a "wild card" query if you only have part of the contractor's name.